Ka Ni Kanichihk COVID-19 RESPONSE

 - Create relevant programming in partnership with our community

-Ka Ni Kanichihk Inc. is governed by a volunteer Council of (12) Indigenous (83%) and Non-Indigenous Members (17%) with a variety of skills, education, experiences and knowledge of the urban Indigenous community within Winnipeg and our people’s ties to home communities in other territories.
+Ka Ni Kanichihk Inc. is governed by a volunteer Council of (12) Indigenous (83%) and Non-Indigenous Members (17%) bringing an array of skills, education, experiences and knowledge to the urban Indigenous community within Winnipeg.
 The Council oversees and guides the activities of the organization.
 Our Co-Chairs continue to provide leadership, engage with organizational activities and events, and learn as we grow together as a family and share their love and care for Ka Ni Kanichihk Inc. and the community.

 Sharon Parenteau, Co-Chairperson